vgkinis/high_accuracy_vaporiser_NBI/Robin_logbook.md

 - **Description**: The following changes have been made to the setup.
 	- A new labview VI for micropump and flowmeter DAQ has been implemented (See Robin_software for further documentation).
 This enables simultaneous DAQ and control of both the micropump and the flowmeter, live view of flow, voltage and frequency as well as PID control of voltage and frequency.
 	- The jar containing inlet water is kept in a commercial peltier coolerbox (Essential Minikøleskab by Nohro - PO no.: 108596 Model no. ELEC00014-1) which allows cooling to 15C lower than ambient temperature.
+	-Following tests are without syringe and needle unless specified

 ### 2025-07-04: First test with active cooling
 - **Description**: The Peltier cooler was powered through USB from an 2011 27' iMAC, and a long run to test stability